JorgeCuerv0/mids-266-final-project/README.md

 2. **Analyze the Data:** Review the provided `.csv` and `.pkl` files for the learning tasks.
 3. **Explore the Report:** Read the final report for detailed insights into the project's implementation and results.

+## Dataset

+The dataset used in this project is the [CLEAR Corpus](https://github.com/scrosseye/CLEAR-Corpus).

 ## Results

 This project demonstrates how gamified, adaptive learning experiences can benefit language acquisition for newcomers.
 Key outcomes include: